Kim is an RN and author of the book "360 Health: Your Guide to Cancer Prevention, Healing Foods, & Total Body Wellness."

 Symptoms of candida or yeast infection can be very obvious and can occur anywhere in the body, often in warm or moist areas.
 Examples of these are vaginal infections, thrush, diaper rash, or nail-bed infections.
 Sometimes candida can be less obvious, however, and can manifest in a variety of symptoms.
 These symptoms may include exhaustion, brain fog, sugar cravings, joint pain, bad breath, white-coated tongue, hormonal imbalances, loss of sex drive, or chronic sinus infections.

-Because ACV has beneficial yeast, it can help crowd out the bad stuff.
+Because this vinegar has beneficial yeast, it can help crowd out the bad stuff.
 It also has prebiotic and probiotic properties which set the stage for healthy bacteria to thrive.
 Try drinking 1 Tablespoon of ACV in water 3 times a day to combat yeast.

 5) Enhances Weight Loss